 So, instead of buying the house, I decided to cycle 14,000 miles from Bangkok to my hometown Gloucester – to raise money for the hospital.

 That was a turning point for me.
 If I hadn’t come up with that crazy idea (and actually gone through with it), my life would be very different today.
 I’ve found a pathway that truly makes my heart swell and enriches the lives of people and kids around me, too.

 So while the world is changing around you, maybe now’s the time for you to change with it?
 Maybe it’s time that idea of yours got to see the light of day?

-Lockdown for an inspirational speaker can be pretty tough going.
+Lockdown for a UK inspirational speaker can be pretty tough going.
 In one way, it’s a relief to have more time on your hands and not to be travelling nationally and internationally 24/7.
 But in other ways, it has felt frustrating – not getting to deliver talks which I’m hugely passionate about, and which impact people’s lives.

 Like every great adventure, I too was forced to adapt, so all my talks pivoted to being delivered online in the new more virtual world.
 Now I’m quite literally bringing adventure into people’s homes and sending inspiration through a screen instead of in person.

 Creativity is everywhere you look at the moment.
 People are running marathons in their garden to fundraise.
 Teachers are creating fun lessons for kids so they don’t miss out on their education.
 Pensioners are breaking down barriers and making the record books.
 Which brings me to…

 One of the highlights for me this year was watching 100 year old Captain Tom.
 Who completed 100 laps in his garden (walking with his Zimmer frame) whilst raising money for the NHS.
 In a time which is close to mimicking a ‘great depression’, Captain Tom raised over £30 million.
 What a man.